filypsdias/filypsdias/README.md

 My name is Filipe Dias, I'm a Software Engineer

-- 🔭 I’m currently working at **Restaurant Brands International**
+- 🔭 I’m currently working at **Whaticket**
 - 🌱 I’m currently learning DevOps & Microservices Culture
-- 💻 I love working with Java, Spring Framework, Docker, Python and more!
+- 💻 I love working with Java, NodeJS, Docker, Python and more!